 In an effort to make fast food even faster, McDonald’s in South Florida will be offering a 60-second drive-through for lunchtime.
 Between the hour of noon to 1 p.m., a timer will be given to customers after they pay.
 Customers will receive a free item on their next visit with the food takes over a minute.

 A trial run of this speedy lunchtime will go through the end of September.
-Some anticipate that this service will spread, if it works, beyond the 800 Florida McDonald’s to other sites.
+Some people anticipate this service spreading, if it works, from the 800 Florida McDonald’s to other sites.

-However, McDonald’s spokesperson Lisa McComb told ABC News that “There’s nothing in the works at the national level at this time.”
-Instead, this idea was something that Florida McDonald’s franchise owners decided themselves.
+However, McDonald’s spokesperson Lisa McComb informed ABC News that “There’s nothing in the works at the national level at this time.”
+Instead, this idea was something that the Florida McDonald’s decided by themselves.